 Beta Particles

-Among the other ionizing radiation types, the Beta Particles are considered fast-traveling radiation particles.
-The Beta Particles are a little bit dangerous than the Alpha particles.
-They can penetrate the skin, but only a limited extent or depth since the Beta particles can easily be shielded.
+The Beta Particles are considered fast-traveling radiation particles among the other ionizing radiation types.
+The Beta Particles are a little bit more dangerous than the Alpha particles.
+They can penetrate the skin, but only slightly or in-depth, since the Beta particles can easily be shielded.
 A common result of being exposed to Beta Particles is acquiring sunburn.

 Gamma Rays

-Compared to the two Ionizing radiation particles, the Gamma Ray is considered the most harmful among all of them.
-Substantial shielding is further required because its ability to penetrate the human skin is quite persistent.
+Compared to the two ionizing radiation particles, the Gamma Ray is the most harmful among them.
+Substantial shielding is further required because its ability to penetrate the human skin is persistent.

 The Effects of Nuclear Accidents on the Human Health